NVIDIA/aistore/docs/performance.md

 ## Performance testing

 [AIStore load generator](/docs/howto_benchmark.md) is a built-in tool to test performance.
+One of the most common questions that arise when analyzing performance results is whether the bottleneck is imposed by the hardware - namely, HDDs.

-However, it won't show which local subsystem - disk or network - could be a bottleneck.
-AIStore provides a way to switch off disk and/or network IO to test their impact on performance.
-It can be done by passing command line arguments or by setting environment variables.
-The environment variables have higher priority: if both a command line argument and an environment variable are defined then AIStore uses the environment variable.
+To that end, AIStore supports switching off disk IO to, effectively, perform dry-run type benchmarking.
+This can be done by passing command line arguments or by setting environment variables (see below).

-If any kind of IO is disabled then AIStore sends a warning to stderr and turns off some internal features including object checksumming, versioning, atime and extended attributes management.

->> As of version 2.0, disabling and (re)enabling IO on the fly (at runtime) is not supported.
+> The environment variables have higher priority: if both environment and command line are specified the former takes precedence.

+> Disabling disk IO must be done at startup; disabling/enabling disk IO at runtime is not supported.

 | CLI argument | Environment variable | Default value | Description |
 |---|---|---|---|